You get the best effort from others not by lighting a fire beneath them, but by building a fire within.

 I hear what you are saying.

-These words and phrases assure your client that you are fully present within the conversation.
+These words and phrases assure your client that you are fully present in the conversation.
 Moreover, they help keep your client motivated and focused on the story they are telling.

 Clarifiers are phrases and questions you can use at times to help gather deeper insights and understandings into the issues that your client is bringing to mind.
 For example: